Warsaw Investor Care logo

 Technical inspection and renovation cost modelling

-For every shortlisted property, we coordinate a technical inspection covering structural condition, roof status, plumbing and electrical systems, and common area maintenance reserve.
-We then build a realistic renovation cost estimate — including pre-war specific requirements — before any offer is made.
+For every shortlisted property, we coordinate a technical inspection and build a realistic renovation cost estimate — including pre-war specific requirements — before any offer is made.

 04